Ace-Who/vim-LineUp/README.md

 # vim-LineUp

-When enabled, once text changed, move the current line upward until encountering a line not longer than it.
+Let the current line "climb" up and down by itself on the basis of its width and the adjacent lines'.

 ## Dependency